privacybydesign/pbdf-website/pages/en/issuance-big.md

   nl: /uitgifte-big
 ---

+The issuance of the BIG credential is experimental.
+We advise against relying on it in production.

 The [BIG-register](https://english.bigregister.nl/) is a public register of healthcare professionals, such as physicians, dentists and nurses.
 Every healthcare professional in the Netherlands is registered